 Cross-disciplinary Projects

-The formalism of nuclear many-body theory can be exploited to carry out accurate calculations of a variety of nuclear properties relevant to the understanding of fundamental physics issues under active experimental investigation.
+The approach based on the CBF effective Hamiltonian and the formalism of many-body theory has been employed to study a variety of problems relevant to the understanding of fundamental physics issues under active experimental investigation.

-The ongoing experimental studies of neutrinoless double-β decay, aimed at determining whether the neutrino is a Dirac or Majorana fermion, rely on highly non trivial theoretical calculations of the nuclear transition matrix element.
-The role of correlations in this context does not appear to be fully under control yet, and accurate consistent calculations carried out within the CBF approach may provide much needed additional information [Phys.
+The ongoing experimental studies of neutrinoless double-β decay—aimed at determining whether the neutrino is a Dirac or Majorana fermion—rely on highly non trivial theoretical calculations of the nuclear transition matrix element.
+The role of correlation effects in this context does not appear to be fully under control yet, and accurate consistent calculations carried out within the CBF approach may provide much needed additional information [Phys.
 Rev. C 90 (2014) 093004].

 Return